Check you've had a 'pneumo' jab

-- Don’t scrunch up a used tissue in your hand and carry around with you – bin it.
+- Don't scrunch up an used tissue in your hand and carry around with you – bin it.

 - Ideally cough or sneeze into the fold of your arm – your arm is far less likely than your hands to come into contact with people or surfaces and spread germs.

-- Keep your hands away from your face – avoid chewing cuticles, biting nails and generally touching your face.
+- Keep your hands away from your face – avoid chewing cuticles, biting nails and generally touching your face - eyes, nose and mouth.

 - If you avoid touching your eyes, nose and lips, you drastically reduce the likelihood of a virus like colds of flu, entering your body.